Sabir-Ali-Mondal/Not-Pi-Vision/README.md

 ## 🧪 Project Components

 - **AI Chatbot**: Accepts queries and returns code-based visualizations.
+(Perplexity, Chatgpt , Mistral AI)
 - **Frontend Renderer**: HTML/JS canvas for real-time rendering of concepts.
-- **Optional Backend**: Can be used for saving sessions or enabling data continuity.
+- **Optional Backend**: Can be used for auto generations, using gemini ai.
-- **Voice & Text Generator**: Converts concept explanation into audio and text.
+- **Voice & Text **: Converts concept explanation into audio and text.

 ---

-## 🔄 Team Preparation Summary (for Presentation)
+## 🔄 Summary

 - Focus on **interactive visuals**, not just explanations.
 - Emphasize **low-cost, no-cloud, high-impact** design.
-- Mention how it differs from video generation tools.
+- It differs from video generation tools.
 - Highlight its educational intent: **visual learning from the syllabus**.
 - Point out it’s built for students in **India-like, low-resource zones**.